This grilled mahi mahi recipe is served with a balsamic tomato mixture for an easy dinner that is healthy and delicious.

 It’s a milder tasting fish that the whole family loves.

-Using aged balsamic vinegar is different than the old standard variety in that has been aged for decades and the result is a rich and sweet vinegar that is ideal for flavoring with fish, chicken and steak.
+Using aged balsamic vinegar is different than the old standard variety in that has been aged for decades and the result is a rich and sweet vinegar that is the perfect companion for flavoring fish fillets, chicken and steak.

 This vinegar is typically used after the cooking has finished.